 By adding the CA3 error-driven learning mechanism, we show that this more fully error-driven hip- pocampal learning system has significantly improved memory capacity and resistance to interference com- pared to one with Hebbian learning in CA3.
 Furthermore, we show how these error-driven learning dy- namics fit with detailed features of the neuroanatomy and physiology of the hippocampal circuits, help us

 understand the nature of memory encoding and retrieval, and can have broad implications for understanding important learning phenomena such as the testing effect (Liu, O’Reilly, & Ranganath, 2021).
 Overall, this new framework provides a coherent computational and biological account of hippocampal episodic learning, departing from the tradition of Hebbian learning at a computational level, while retaining the overall con- ceptual understanding of the essential role of the hippocampus in episodic memory.
 Thus, we do not throw the baby out with the bathwater here, and our model still matches the vast majority of behavioral and neural data consistent with the classic Hebb-Marr model.
 Nevertheless, it also does make novel predictions, and at a broad, behavioral level, the improved performance of our model is more compatible with the remarkable capacity of the relatively small hippocampal system for encoding so many distinct memories over the course of our lives.

 In the remainder of the paper, we first introduce the computational and biological framework for error- driven learning in the hippocampal circuits, and then present the details of an implemented computational model, followed by results of this model as compared to our previous Hebbian-CA3 version (Ketz et al., 2013), as well as representational analyses that capture the subregional dynamics in the model.
-We also present how testing effect might arise due to the error-driven dynamics implemented in our model, compared to the same model but without CA3 error-driven learning.
+We also present how the testing effect might arise due to the error-driven dynamics implemented in our model, compared to the same model but without CA3 error-driven learning.
 We conclude with a general discussion, including testable predictions from this framework and implications for some salient existing behavioral and neural data on hippocampal learning.

 Sources of Error Driven Learning in the Hippocampal Circuit